naveenshankar/company-exercise/Readme.md

 brew install mongodb
 ```

-## download dependencies and run server
+## download dependencies and run server for API
-From your project folder run the following
+In the terminal - From your project folder run the following
 ```
 npm install
 npm run start